 For the other cases where there is a potential dispute with the store, it will depend on the type of dispute and whether it is likely to escalate into something which will cause harm to the concessions business.
 It is very much a question of judgment.
 Something which starts out small can soon turn into a serious dispute.

-Contact Mike for more information.
+Contact Paul for more information.